andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 5. To send your tags to the remote repo, use
 `git push origin [tag]` or `git push origin --tags` to send all local tags.

+6. Sorting customization is possible when querying tags, for example:
+`git tag --sort=-creatordate`.

 ## Aliases